Puka Puka Community Leader Casto Limachi Kally joined us on Zoom to discuss his proposal for De-colonized Education – July 2022

-In summer 2022 Gaby Vargas Melgarejo and Carlos Flores Quispe, Quechua speaking graduate students from Bolivia studying in the US will co-facilitate a workshop and practicum with Susan Kalt on South Bolivian Quechua at the Collaborative Language Research Institute at the University of Montana.
-We are excited about sharing this beautiful language and culture with Native American linguists, students and language activists during the monthlong institute.
+In summer 2022 Gaby Vargas Melgarejo and Carlos Flores Quispe, Quechua speaking graduate students from Bolivia studying in the US co-facilitated a workshop and practicum with Susan Kalt on South Bolivian Quechua at the Collaborative Language Research Institute at the University of Montana.
+It was a delight to share this beautiful language and culture with Native American linguists, students and language activists during the monthlong institute.

 Drawing by Casto Limachi